 They can boost your mood.

-It’s not hard to imagine why certain scents can work wonders in regards to our mood.
+It’s not hard to imagine why certain scents can work wonders regarding our mood.
 Just think about lighting a citrus-scented candle and the jolt of energy you feel.
 Or the warm feeling when you enter a house with burning cinnamon or sandalwood.
 Smells can have a profound impact on how we feel not only in our bodies but also in our minds.
 It’s another reason why so many people enjoy gardening.
-Not only are they working with their hands to create something beautiful, but the various scents found in a garden can be so therapeutic.
+Not only are they working with their hands to create something beautiful, but the various scents found in a garden can be therapeutic.

 Use them for a good night’s sleep or to help you unwind.